Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • No more online research about POCD versus pedophilia.
 The closure on this question is achieved through ERP, not through more research.

 • No mental review of caregiving interactions.
-When the urge arises to review, he names it and redirects.
+When the urge to review arises, he names it and redirects.

 • No mental neutralization of intrusive images.
 When the image arises, he lets it be present.
 He does not produce counter-images.

-• No comparison between current self and past self.
+• No comparison between the current self and the past self.
 The continuous self is intact; checking for changes is the compulsion.

 • No testing of his own response to images of children.
 The testing is the disorder.